Find schools that offer these popular programs

 Source: *U.S. Bureau of Labor Statistics

-Prospective pastry bakers are required to go through several years of extensive training before becoming a professional in their field.
+Prospective pastry bakers are required to go through extensive training before becoming professionals in their field.
 While some pastry bakers are trained on-the-job, others are educated through vocational schools and community colleges.
-A culinary arts certificate, associate's or bachelor's degree program can last anywhere from two to four years.
+A culinary arts certificate, associate's or bachelor's degree program can last anywhere from one to four years.

 To become a pastry baker, individuals must know how to measure ingredients correctly and be able to mix and blend them together.
 It's very important for bakers to make pastries and baked goods look appealing for customers.
 Many of the top pastry bakers own their own businesses, and acquiring business, management and people skills can be beneficial as their careers advance.